 The Board shall temporarily exclude from licensure, for the duration set forth below, an applicant who has engaged in any of the conduct described above and as evidenced by certified official records or other similarly reliable documentation.

-In each case where an applicant is not required to be permanently or temporarily excluded from licensure under this Policy the Board will evaluate the applicant's compliance with the GMC requirement on a case by case basis in accordance with the process and factors enumerated as follows:
+In each case where an applicant has a GMC issue not specifically addressed above but is not required to be excluded from licensure under this Policy, the Board will evaluate the applicant's compliance with the GMC requirement on a case by case basis in accordance with the process and factors enumerated as follows: